MMilan0/M_Milan_2022_11_22/README.md

 ### Features
 - Set custom colors
-- Navigate menu with arrow keys
+- Navigate menu with W / S

-Only works with Powershell!
+Only works on windows